NoEffort/NameNotifier/README.md

 # NameNotifier

 Ready for release.
 Known bugs:
-- [ ] User mentioned will ping only the user, but the yellow display will be visible by everyone
+- [x] User mentioned will ping only the user, but the yellow display will be visible by everyone
+*Fixed with client-side ActionBar